CCPCookies/resourcesPublic/doc/source/Tools/Api/FilesystemStructs.rst

 Resources are handled differently based on which filesystem type they follow.

-Structures in this document can be used to alter filesystem settings for carbon-resources operations.
+Structures in this document can be used to alter filesystem settings for resources operations.

 See :doc:`../../DesignDocuments/filesystemDesign` for further details.